 And because we know it is not always possible to travel far from home we have only listed activities on the northside of Brisbane and near or in the CBD.
 This will mean you can find something to do with the kids these school holidays that is near your suburb!
+Below you will find the details of:

 This list of free things to do in the summer school holidays will keep the kids entertained and your holiday budget happy!

-FREE school holiday activities Brisbane northside
+Free school holiday activities Brisbane northside

 It doesn’t matter if you live in Sandgate, Bracken Ridge, Albany Creek, Windsor or somewhere in the Moreton Region like North Lakes, because we have free school holiday fun for you.
 We have listed something in most northside suburbs to to suit everyone … and they are all free!

-ALERT!
-FREE e-book with photos!
+Free e-book with photos!
 50 day trips to do around Brisbane with kids! – Click here!

 - Roma Street Parkland

-- Brisbane Citycat rides (free on the weekend for kids)
+- Brisbane Citycat rides

 - The Cube at QUT